skills/template-template/README.md

 - **What you'll learn**: TBD-objective.
 - **What you'll build**: TBD-result.
 - **Prerequisites**: TBD-prerequisites.
-- **How long**: This course is TBD-step-count steps long and takes less than TBD-duration to complete.
+- **How long**: This course takes less than TBD-duration to complete.

+In this course, you will:

+1.
+2.
+3.

-## How to start this course
+### How to start this course

 <!-- For start course, run in JavaScript:
 'https://github.com/new?' + new URLSearchParams({